Cade Marlowe

-Cade Matthew Marlowe (born June 24, 1997) is an American professional baseball outfielder who is a free agent.
-He made his Major League Baseball (MLB) debut in 2023.
+Cade Matthew Marlowe (born June 24, 1997) is an American professional baseball outfielder in the Los Angeles Angels organization.
+He has previously played in Major League Baseball (MLB) for the Seattle Mariners.

 Amateur career

 Marlowe attended Tiftarea Academy in Chula, Georgia, where he played high school baseball.
 He batted .515 with 12 home runs, 35 RBIs, and 34 stolen bases as a senior in 2015.
 He was not drafted after high school and turned down his only Division I college baseball offer, from the College of William & Mary, to attend the University of West Georgia.
 During the summer of 2018, he played in the Coastal Plain League for the Savannah Bananas, which were then a collegiate summer baseball team.
 As a college senior in 2019, he batted .389 with five home runs and 39 RBIs and set a single season school record with 46 stolen bases.

 Professional career

+Seattle Mariners

 Marlowe was selected by the Seattle Mariners in the 20th round of the 2019 Major League Baseball draft.
-Marlowe signed with the Mariners, receiving a $5,000 signing bonus, and made his professional debut with the Everett AquaSox of the Low–A Northwest League, where he batted .301 with three home runs, 30 RBIs, and 10 stolen bases in 62 games.
+Marlowe signed with the Mariners, receiving a $5,000 signing bonus, and made his professional debut with the Everett AquaSox of the Low–A Northwest League, where he batted .301 with three home runs, 30 RBI, and 10 stolen bases in 62 games.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Marlow began the 2021 season with the Low-A Modesto Nuts, where he was named the California League Player of the Month for May.
 The following month, Marlowe was promoted back to Everett, which was now at the High-A level.
 Marlowe was named the High-A West Player of the Month for July.
 After the Aquasox season ended, he played one game for the Triple-A Tacoma Rainiers.
 Over 106 games between the three teams, he slashed .275/.368/.566 with 26 home runs, 107 RBIs, 25 doubles, and 25 stolen bases.
 He was named the Most Valuable Player of High-A West.
 The Mariners also named him their Ken Griffey Jr. Minor League Hitter of the Year.
 He led all minor leaguers in RBIs in 2021.
 After the regular season, Marlowe played for the Peoria Javelinas in the Arizona Fall League, where he struggled to a .233 average in 24 games.

 Marlowe began the 2022 season with the Arkansas Travelers of the Double-A Texas League.
 After the Travelers season ended, he was promoted to Tacoma, where he played 13 games.
 At a higher level of competition, he nearly matched his 2021 offensive performance, slashing .287/.377/.487 with 23 home runs, 102 RBIs, and 42 stolen bases in 133 games.
 On November 15, the Mariners added Marlowe to the 40-man roster to prevent him from being eligible for the Rule 5 draft.